merge-api/merge-python-client/README.md

 get the previous page, you can pass in the value of `prev` to the cursor property on the request.

-Below is an example of iterating overa all pages:
+Below is an example of iterating over all pages:
 ```python

 # response contains the first page